Light-and-Health-Research-Center/publications/README.md

 ## Documentation

-Detailed documentation for the Light and Health Publications will soon be avilable at [docs.light-health.org](https://docs.light-health.org/publications)
+Detailed documentation for the Light and Health Publications will soon be available at [docs.light-health.org](https://docs.light-health.org/publications)